nf-core/viralrecon/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-* `variants/intersect/<SAMPLE>/`
+* `illumina/variants/intersect/<SAMPLE>/`
-  * `*.vcf.gz`: VCF file containing variants common to at least 2/3 callers.
+  * `*.vcf.gz`: VCF file containing variants common to both variant callers.
 There will be one file for each caller - see `README.txt` for details.
   * `*.vcf.gz.tbi`: Index for VCF file.
   * `README.txt`: File containing command used and file name mappings.
-  * `sites.txt`: List of variants common to at least 2/3 callers in textual format.
-The last column indicates presence (1) or absence (0) amongst the 3 different callers.
+  * `sites.txt`: List of variants common to both variant callers in textual format.
+The last column indicates presence (1) or absence (0) amongst the 2 different callers.

-> **NB:** This process will only be executed when all 3 variant callers are specified to run, as is by default i.e. `--callers ivar`.
+> **NB:** This process will only be executed when both variant callers are specified to be run i.e. `--callers ivar,bcftools`.

 </details>

-[BCFTools isec](http://samtools.github.io/bcftools/bcftools.html#isec) can be used to intersect the variant calls generated by the 3 different callers used in the pipeline.
+[BCFTools isec](http://samtools.github.io/bcftools/bcftools.html#isec) can be used to intersect the variant calls generated by the 2 different callers used in the pipeline.
 This permits a quick assessment of how consistently a particular variant is being called using different algorithms and to prioritise the investigation of the variants.

 ## Illumina: De novo assembly

 A file called `summary_assembly_metrics_mqc.tsv` containing a selection of read and *de novo* assembly related metrics will be saved in the `assembly/` results directory.
-The same metrics have also been added to the top of the MultiQC report.
+The same metrics will also be added to the top of the MultiQC report.

 ### Cutadapt

 <details markdown="1">
 <summary>Output files</summary>

-* `assembly/cutadapt/`
-  * `*.ptrim.fastq.gz`: FastQ files after primer sequence trimming.
-* `assembly/cutadapt/log/`
+* `illumina/assembly/cutadapt/log/`
   * `*.cutadapt.log`: Cutadapt log file generated from stdout.
-* `assembly/cutadapt/fastqc/`
+* `illumina/assembly/cutadapt/fastqc/`
-  * `*.ptrim_fastqc.html`: FastQC report of the trimmed reads.
+  * `*_fastqc.html`: FastQC report of the trimmed reads.
-* `assembly/cutadapt/fastqc/zips/`
-  * `*.ptrim_fastqc.zip`: Zip archive containing the FastQC report.
+  * `*_fastqc.zip`: Zip archive containing the FastQC report.

 </details>